Thomas Dekker (writer): Prose

 He exhibited a similar vigour in his pamphlets, which span almost his whole writing career, and which treat a great variety of subjects and styles.

 Dekker's first spate of pamphleteering began in 1603, perhaps during a period when plague had closed the theaters.
-His first was The Wonderfull Yeare, a journalistic account of the death of Elizabeth, accession of James I, and the 1603 plague, that combined a wide variety of literary genres in an attempt to convey the extraordinary events of that year ('wonderful' meaning astonishing, not excellent).
+His first was The Wonderfull Yeare, a journalistic account of the death of Elizabeth I, accession of James I, and the 1603 plague, that combined a wide variety of literary genres in an attempt to convey the extraordinary events of that year ('wonderful' meaning astonishing, not excellent).
 It succeeded well enough to prompt two more plague pamphlets, News From Gravesend and The Meeting of Gallants at an Ordinary.
 The Double PP (1606) is an anti-Catholic tract written in response to the Gunpowder Plot.
 News From Hell (1606) is an homage to and continuation of Nash's Pierce Penniless.
 The Seven Deadly Sins of London (1606) is another plague pamphlet.

 After 1608, Dekker produced his most popular pamphlets: a series of "cony-catching" pamphlets that described the various tricks and deceits of confidence-men and thieves, including thieves' cant.
 These pamphlets, which Dekker often updated and reissued, include The Belman of London (1608, now The Bellman of London), Lanthorne and Candle-light, Villainies Discovered by Candlelight, and English Villainies.
 They owe their form and many of their incidents to similar pamphlets by Robert Greene.

 Other pamphlets are journalistic in form and offer vivid pictures of Jacobean London.
 The Dead Term (1608) describes Westminster during summer vacation.
 The Guls Horne-Booke (1609, now The Gull's Hornbook) describes the life of city gallants, including a valuable account of behaviour in the London theatres.
 Work for Armourers (1609) and The Artillery Garden (1616) (the latter in verse) describe aspects of England's military industries.
 London Look Back (1630) treats 1625, the year of James's death, while Wars, Wars, Wars (1628) describes European turmoil.

 As might be expected, Dekker turned his experience in prison to profitable account.
 Dekker His Dreame (1620) is a long poem describing his despairing confinement; he contributed six prison-based sketches to the sixth edition (1616) of Sir Thomas Overbury's Characters; and he revised Lanthorne and Candlelight to reflect what he had learned in prison.

-Dekker's pamphlets, even more than his plays, reveal signs of hasty and careless composition.
-Yet the best of them can still entertain, and almost all of them offer valuably precise depictions of everyday life in the Jacobean period.
+Dekker's pamphlets, even more than his plays, reveal signs of hasty and careless composition, while also offering precise depictions of everyday life in the Jacobean period.

 Dekker's poetry entered into modern popular song (although almost unnoticeably) when some of the lyrics of the poem "Golden Slumbers", from Dekker's play Patient Grissel, were included by Paul McCartney in the Beatles' 1969 song "Golden Slumbers".